znoxx/tbng/README.md

 ### Quick start

-Clone this repository, get familiar with docs in following order:
+Clone this repository, get familiar with documentation (doc folder) in following order:

 * Overview
 * Install and setup guide